Who we are

 Fresh

 Principal fishing methods: handline and bottom longline.
-Conservation status: local stocks appear to be healthy but, due to its biological charactheristics, they might be sensitive to an increase of the fishing effort.
-Datasheet: Ficha técnica (Escamuda)
+Conservation status: local stocks appear to be healthy, but it is a species not well studied.
+Datasheet: Ficha técnica (Peixe-galo)

 Adicionar

 Principal fishing methods: handline and bottom longline.
-Conservation status: local stocks appear to be healthy.
-Datasheet: Ficha técnica (Moreia-pintada)
+Conservation status: although local stocks appear to be healthy, this species has been red-listed by the IUCN as being threatened in the N. Atlantic.
+Datasheet: Ficha técnica (Raia)

 Adicionar